Government set to table budget for Northern Ireland amid Stormont impasse

 When local ministers left office last year amid a political row over post-Brexit trade, Stormont was facing an approximate £600 million black hole.

-However, with that £300 million having to be recouped in this financial year, the picture looks even more bleak for the 2023/24 budget.
+But with that £330 million having to be recouped in this financial year, the picture looks even more bleak for the 2023/24 budget.

 While Mr Heaton-Harris is expected to distribute the block grant among the Stormont departments, he will not be taking spending decisions needed within individual departments to ensure they balance their books.